-Audio Visual Links
+Audio Visual Technology

 Parties can apply (orally or in writing) for AVL to be used or a judicial officer or Registrar can consider the use of AVL on their own motion.
 There are three types of proceedings where AVL can be used:

-- criminal procedural matters (where no evidence will be presented):
+- Criminal procedural matters (where no evidence will be presented):

 judicial officers are required to consider using AVL where the technology is available, taking into account certain criteria (contained in sections 5 and 6 of the Act).

-- criminal substantive matters (where evidence will be presented):
+- Criminal substantive matters (where evidence will be presented):

 AVL cannot be used unless the judicial officer decides to allow its use.
 The judicial officer must take into account the criteria in sections 5 and 6 of the Act, and whether the parties consent to its use.
 However, the Act specifically requires a defendant’s consent before AVL can be used if the appearance is for a trial which determines their guilt or innocence.

-- civil matters:
+- Civil matters:

 AVL can be used where the judicial officer considers that the criteria would be satisfied.

-All media enquiries should be directed to:
+All media enquiries should be directed to Public Information team.

 Phone: (04) 918 8836 or (027) 689 0667